Dallas Cowboys vs. Washington Football Team NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Home and road insights

-- Washington has covered the spread twice at home, and is 3-3 overall there, this year.
+- Washington has two wins against the spread, and is 3-3 overall, at home this season.

-- At home, the Football Team are winless ATS (0-1) as 4-point underdogs or greater.
+- At home, the Football Team are winless ATS (0-1) as 4.5-point underdogs or more.

+- The Cowboys are unbeaten ATS (1-0) on the road as 4.5-point favorites or more.

-- This year, in six home games, Washington has gone over the total twice.
+- This season, in six away games, Dallas has gone over the total twice.

-- On the road, Dallas is 4-2 overall and 5-1 against the spread.

-- The Cowboys are unbeaten ATS (1-0) as 4-point favorites or more on the road.

-- Dallas has hit the over twice in six away games this season.

 Powered by Data Skrive.